Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 • The supervisor reviews and approves the plagiarism detection report.

-• Supervisor(s) perform the final assessment.
+• The supervisor(s) perform the final assessment.

 • The supervisor approves the publication of the work

-• The final assessment is sent directly to Peppi, and the final thesis, with its appendices, is sent to the archive.
+• The final assessment is sent directly to Peppi, and the thesis, with its appendices, is sent to the archive.

 Student